fietkiewicz/PointerBuilder/Models/README.md

 All models require [NEURON](https::/neuron.yale.edu) to be installed, and Python versions require [Python](https://python.org).
 Address questions and comments to Dr. Chris Fietkiewicz (fietkiewicz@hws.edu).

 Each model is independent of the others, with all necessary files in a single directory.
 Most models have both a hoc version and a Python version, each in a separate directory.
+The following steps can be used to run the models:

 1. Compile all .mod files.